TransformationAdvisor/public/README.md

 ### For Customers Using IBM Entitled Registry

-You can setup verification automatic for the AMD64 image:
+You can follow these steps below to verify images automatically for the AMD64 images.
+Should you need to verify the public key, `tasigningcert-public.gpg`, please follow the previous instruction.

 1. add a policy for the icr registry in /etc/containers/policy.json and include the public key
   ```